 ALL dogs over 18 months of age will be spayed/neutered before leaving us for a new home.

-Shipping is available depending on the time of the year, your location and the size of the kennel needed for shipping.
+Shipping is available depending on the time of the year, your location, the size of the kennel needed for shipping and how we think that individual dog would handle the flight.
 Shipping is at the buyers expense and includes the flight fees, cost of the shipping kennel and health certificate.
 We use United and Delta Airlines only.